Deep Equilibrium models for Poisson Imaging Inverse problems via Mirror Descent: Definition and results in convex/non-convex optimization

 where \( U \) is a bounded semianalytic subset of \( \mathbb{R}^n \times \mathbb{R}^p \) with \( p \geq 1 \). \item A function \( f : \mathbb{R}^n \to \mathbb{R} \cup \{ +\infty \} \) is called subanalytic if its graph

 is a subanalytic subset of \( \mathbb{R}^n \times \mathbb{R} \). \end{itemize} \end{definition}

-\begin{lemma}[Stability of subanalytic functions \cite{Shiota2012}] The sum of two subanalytic functions is subanalytic if at least one of the two functions maps a bounded set to a bounded set or if both functions are non-negative. \end{lemma}
+\begin{lemma}[Stability of subanalytic functions \cite{Shiota2012}] The sum of two subanalytic functions is subanalytic if at least one of the two functions maps a bounded set onto a bounded set or if both functions are lower bounded. \end{lemma}

-\begin{theorem}[KŁ property and subanalytic functions \cite{Bolte2007}] Let \( f : \mathbb{R}^n \to \mathbb{R} \cup \{ +\infty \} \) be a proper, subanalytic function and assume that \( f \) is continuous on its domain, then \( f \) is a KŁ function. \end{theorem} We conclude this section presenting two classes of functions which are subanalytic: the analytic and the semialgebraic functions. \begin{definition}[Semialgebraic sets and functions \cite{Attouch2010}] \begin{itemize}
+\begin{theorem}[KŁ property and subanalytic functions \cite{Bolte2007}] Let \( f : \mathbb{R}^n \to \mathbb{R} \cup \{ +\infty \} \) be a proper, subanalytic function with closed domain and assume that \( f \) is continuous on its domain, then \( f \) is a KŁ function. \end{theorem} We conclude this section presenting two classes of functions which are subanalytic: the analytic and the semialgebraic functions.